For reporters looking for a way to get started on the transvaginal mesh story, here are some highlights to shortcut your research.

 The “substantial equivalent" standard has allowed thousands of medical devices to flood the market with no clinical trials.

 The FDA discussed the IOM report in a September 2011 meeting.
-The transcript is here:

 The FDA has a limited budget to conduct medical device reviews as it receives much of its funding from Congress.
 Some of our representatives feel strongly about the "constituents," namely the medical device industry, especially in states that have a thriving medical device industry.